Click our quick links to navigate our guide

 Perfect for poorly lit areas, task lighting illuminates low-lit spaces where specific tasks are performed – clue is in the name, right?
 This can include lighting under cabinets to illuminate worktops, in cupboards and set into the kickboard in a kitchen, for example.
 In a bedroom, it would include bedside lamps or lighting within a fitted wardrobe.

 We love the versatility and smart-capabilities of the Philips Hue Strip Lights; perfect for lighting under cabinets.
-For good-looking task lighting, try Holloways of Ludlow, Christopher Wray, Pooky and John Lewis.
+For good-looking task lighting, try Holloways of Ludlow (opens in new tab), Christopher Wray (opens in new tab), Pooky (opens in new tab) and John Lewis (opens in new tab).

 34. Best feature lighting sources